dracula/tmux/README.md

 Some users have experienced issues where the weather does not load.
 This may be solved by manually running dracula.tmux:
 `~/.tmux/plugins/tmux-dracula/dracula.tmux`

+# License
+This project is licensed under the MIT License - see [LICENSE.md](./LICENSE.md) for details